Harry Allwright

 Harry Allwright (1837 – 18 July 1892) was a 19th-century Member of Parliament in Canterbury, New Zealand.
 A painter and glazier by trade, he came out with his parents and siblings in the Cressy in 1850, one of the First Four Ships.
 He took over his father's company in 1859 and became involved in local politics.
 He first became Mayor of Lyttelton in 1870 and was re-elected seven times.
 In the 1879 New Zealand general election, he defeated the incumbent and represented the Lyttelton electorate for three parliamentary terms until his own defeat in 1887.
-He died in 1892 and was survived by his wife; there were no children.
+He died in 1892.

 Early life

 Allwright was born in 1837.
 He arrived in Lyttelton on the Cressy on 27 December 1850 with his parents, a brother, and some sisters.
 He was thus one of the Canterbury Pilgrims.
 He worked for his father, who was a painter and glazier.
 Upon his father Henry's death in 1859, he took over the business.
 When he was elected to parliament, his brother took over the business.

 Allwright was a prominent sportsman and the president of the yacht club.
 He was an accomplished singer and regularly performed as a soloist with the Lyttelton Choral Union.

 On 27 April 1866, Allwright married Matilda Lyons at the Wesleyan Chapel at Lyttelton.
 His wife, a widow, was also from Lyttelton and had also arrived in New Zealand on the Cressy.